UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week11/lecture11p1.md

 ---

+## Final Project

+There are three components, turned in the last three weeks of class.

+You will have three general components:

+1. Viz for Self (Due Nov 19 - individual)
+1. Viz for Peers (Due Dec 3 - group)
+1. Viz for Others (Due Dec 10 (for feedback), Dec 18 (final) - part group/part individual)

+Be aware:
+ * **NO** extensions for these assignments.
+ * There is a group-submission option (sign up open, closes this week!).

+note:
+just some reminders about the final project

+there are NO extensions available -- you can't use one of your HW extensions for these components

+also, parts 2 & 3 will be in a group, however you will pick your own groups AND you can be in a group of 1 if you want

+**go to where groups are in student view on Canvas**

+---

 ## Prof. Naiman gone next week

 * we *will* have class -- two of our TA's (Guangchun & Gaozheng) will have office hours in class